Welcome

 Regular Migration

-Opening up ways to migrate to the EU legally makes it easier for workers to come to Europe and reduces the need for and risks of irregular migration.
+Opening up regular ways to migrate to the EU makes it easier for workers to come to Europe and reduces the need for and risks of irregular migration.
 This helps to combat population decline in Europe and creates incentives for qualified migrants.
 Given the lack of skilled workers and demographic developments, such people are needed in Germany and Europe.
 At the same time, this policy helps combat human trafficking and people smuggling.

 Keywords